-CO# Course outcomes CO1 Students identify and analyze statutory, regulatory, constitutional, and organizational laws that affect the information technology professional.
-CO2 Students locate and apply case law and common law to current legal dilemmas in the technology field.
-CO3 Students will be able to understand the basics of the four primary forms of intellectual property rights.
-CO4 Students will be able to compare and contrast the different forms of intellectual property protection in terms of their key differences and similarities.
-CO5 Students will be able to analyze the effects of intellectual property rights on society as a whole.
+CO# Course outcomes COL Identify tatutory, regulatory, constitutional, and organizational laws that affect the COI information technology professional.
+CO2 Categorize case law and common law to current legal dilemmas in the technology field.
+CO3 Outline the primary forms of intellectual property rights.
+CO4 Compare the different forms of intellectual property protection in terms of their key 04 differences and similarities.
+CO5 Analyze the effects of intellectual property rights on society as a whole.

 1 Study of Jurisdictional Aspects in Cyber Law Issues 2 Study of Jurisdiction under IT Act, 2000.
 3 Study of Hacking, Digital Forgery.
 4 Study of threat to privacy on internet.
 5 Study about the difference between related rights and copyright.
 6 Study of Privacy and Data Protection on Internet.
 7 Study about registration process of trademark.
 8 Study about different kind of signs can be used as trademarks.
 9 Study of Copyright, Related Rights and Trademarks.
 10 Study of Self-regulation approach to privacy.
 11 Study of intellectual property right (IPR) in India.
 12 Study about impact of the patent system.
 13 Study for Granting of patent.
-14 Study related to Rights of Patents

-15 Discussion with reference to authentication of Electronic Record using Digital Signatures
+14 Study related to Rights of Patents 15 Discussion with reference to authentication of Electronic Record using Digital Signatures

 - 1. Anirudh Rastogi.
 Cyber Law, LexisNexis. - 2.
 Vakul Sharma.
 Information Technology Law and Practice Cyber Laws and Laws Relating to E-Commerce, Universal Law Publishing. - 3.
 Pankaj Sharma.
 Information Security and Cyber Laws, Kataria, S. K., & Sons. - 4.
 Navneet Nagpal.
-Intellectual Property Right, Ebooks2go Inc.

-5. Dr. S.K. singh.
-Intellectual Property Rights, Central Law Agency.
+Intellectual Property Right, Ebooks2go Inc. - 5.
+Dr. S.K. singh.
+Intellectual Property Rights, Central Law Agency. - -----